- Government Investigations and White Collar Criminal Defense

 |Law School||Loyola University, J.D., cum laude, 1998 Loyola Law Review, Managing Editor, 1997-1998, William C. Vis International Commercial Arbitration Moot Court Team, 1998|

 Mr. Wallace is a shareholder in the New Orleans office where he heads the firm's Antitrust and Trade Regulation Practice Group.
 He also serves on the firm's Executive Board of Directors.
 His practice includes a wide variety of commercial litigation matters, including the prosecution and defense of antitrust and unfair trade practice claims, contract and warranty disputes, lending and banking litigation, professional liability matters, construction claims, and significant tax litigation cases.

-He defends major oil companies and other corporate entities against potential antitrust and trade regulation violations, including claims involving price fixing, monopolization, bid rigging, bundled discount arrangements, and other pricing, distribution, and consumer protection allegations.
+He defends major oil and gas companies and other corporate entities against potential antitrust and trade regulation violations, including claims involving price fixing, monopolization, bid rigging, bundled discount arrangements, and other pricing, distribution, and consumer protection allegations.
 Mr. Wallace serves as antitrust advisory counsel for a number of clients, including various trade associations, and works closely with the firm's business lawyers in obtaining regulatory approval of mergers and acquisitions in compliance with the Hart Scott Rodino Act.
-His practice also includes the representation of those targeted for prosecution of antitrust and RICO claims by federal and state authorities in a wide variety of industries, including manufacturing, distributing, petrochemical, maritime, health care, insurance, and biotechnology.
+His practice also includes the representation of those targeted for prosecution of antitrust, RICO, and False Claims Act allegations by federal and state authorities in a wide variety of industries, including manufacturing, distributing, petrochemical, maritime, health care, insurance, and biotechnology.